Supreme Court refuses to take up plea challenging Waqf Act

 He asked the court to enact a uniform code instead to manage trusts, charitable institutions and religious endowments of all the communities.

-The bench said it cannot ask the Parliament to make a uniform law.
+The bench said it could not ask Parliament to make a uniform law.

 “We have to be very careful while entertaining a PIL challenging a law enacted by the legislature,” the court said, The Hindu reported.
 “If the PIL is on environment or education, we can entertain.”